 Instead of using gasoline, electric vehicles (EVs) run on electricity only — and are propelled by one or more electric motors powered by rechargeable battery packs.
 EVs emit no tailpipe pollutants and are more energy efficient than internal-combustion vehicles.
 The greenhouse gas emissions of electric vehicles depend on how the electricity is produced; here in New Jersey an EV emits 79% less CO2 than a conventional vehicle.

 Did you know that there are already more EV charging stations in Manhattan than gas stations, and 677 EV charging points within a 30 mile radius of Jersey City?
 Electric vehicles registered in New Jersey increased over twenty-five times in five years — from 535 in 2012 to 15,685 in 2017.
-Bloomberg analysis of the industry predicts a dramatic increase in electric vehicle sales after 2020, when EVs are expected to be cost-competitive with internal-combustion vehicles (see chart to the left).
+Bloomberg analysis of the industry predicts a dramatic increase in electric vehicle sales starting in 2020, when EVs are expected to be cost-competitive with internal-combustion vehicles (see chart above).

 In Jersey City, there are electric car charging stations in parking lots and garages, apartment complexes, at individual employer parking garages, hotels and the Newport Mall.
-The City of Jersey City will soon be adding electrical vehicles to the fleet, and is planning for making electric vehicle charging stations accessible to all residents.
+The City of Jersey City recently added 4 electrical vehicles to the fleet, and installed a public charging station by City Hall.
+The City will be putting in more public chargers in 2020 in an effort to make electric vehicle charging stations accessible to all residents.